vinayhulgar/Best-Practices/README.md

 # :bulb: Code Is Design
-Software designs need to be validated with simulations equates to automated testing.
+Software designs need to be validated with simulations equates to automated testing.<br />
-Brutal Battery of tests
+Brutal Battery of tests<br />

-# :bulb: Comment Only What The Code Cannot Say
+# :bulb: Comment Only What The Code Cannot Say<br />
 What of comments that are not technically wrong, but add no value to the code?
 Such comments are noise.
-Comments that parrot the code offer nothing extra to the reader—stating something once in code and again in natural language does not make it any truer or more real.
+Comments that parrot the code offer nothing extra to the reader—stating something once in code and again in natural language does not make it any truer or more real.<br />
 Commented-out code is not executable code, so it has no useful effect for either reader or runtime.
-It also becomes stale very quickly.
+It also becomes stale very quickly.<br />
-Version-related comments and commented-out code try to address questions of versioning and history.
-A prevalence of noisy comments and incorrect comments in a codebase encourages programmers to ignore all comments, either by skipping past them or by taking active measures to hide them.
+Version-related comments and commented-out code try to address questions of versioning and history.<br /> A prevalence of noisy comments and incorrect comments in a codebase encourages programmers to ignore all comments, either by skipping past them or by taking active measures to hide them.<br />
-Programmers are resourceful and will route around anything perceived to be damage: folding comments up; switching coloring scheme so that comments and the background are the same color; scripting to filter out comments.
+Programmers are resourceful and will route around anything perceived to be damage: folding comments up; switching coloring scheme so that comments and the background are the same color; scripting to filter out comments.<br />
 To save a codebase from such misapplications of programmer ingenuity, and to reduce the risk of overlooking any comments of genuine value, comments should be treated as though they were code.
-Each comment should add some value for the reader, otherwise it is waste that should be removed or rewritten.
+Each comment should add some value for the reader, otherwise it is waste that should be removed or rewritten.<br />
 What then qualifies as value?
-Comments should say something code does not and cannot say.
+Comments should say something code does not and cannot say.<br />
-A comment explaining what a piece of code should already say is an invitation to change code structure or coding conventions so the code speaks for itself.
+A comment explaining what a piece of code should already say is an invitation to change code structure or coding conventions so the code speaks for itself.<br />
-Instead of compensating for poor method or class names, rename them.
+Instead of compensating for poor method or class names, rename them.<br />
-Instead of commenting sections in long functions, extract smaller functions whose names capture the former sections’ intent.
+Instead of commenting sections in long functions, extract smaller functions whose names capture the former sections’ intent.<br />
 Try to express as much as possible through code.
 Any shortfall between what you can express in code and what you would like to express in total becomes a plausible candidate for a useful comment.
-Comment what the code cannot say, not simply what it does not say.
+Comment what the code cannot say, not simply what it does not say.<br />

-# :bulb: A Comment On Comments
+# :bulb: A Comment On Comments<br />
-Make sure that your comments clarify your code but do not obscure it.
+Make sure that your comments clarify your code but do not obscure it.<br />
-Sprinkle your code with relevant comments explaining what the code is supposed to accomplish.
+Sprinkle your code with relevant comments explaining what the code is supposed to accomplish.<br />
-Your header comments should give any programmer enough information to use your code without having to read it, while your inline comments should assist the next developer in fixing or extending it.
+Your header comments should give any programmer enough information to use your code without having to read it, while your inline comments should assist the next developer in fixing or extending it.<br />

-# :bulb: Coding With Reason
+# :bulb: Coding With Reason<br />
-Avoid using goto statements, as they make remote sections highly interdependent.
+Avoid using goto statements, as they make remote sections highly interdependent.<br />
-Avoid using modifiable global variables, as they make all sections that use them dependent.
+Avoid using modifiable global variables, as they make all sections that use them dependent.<br />
 Each variable should have the smallest possible scope.
 For example, a local object can be declared right before its first usage.
-Make objects immutable whenever relevant.
+Make objects immutable whenever relevant.<br />
-Make the code readable by using spacing, both horizontal and vertical—e.g.,aligning related structures and using an empty line to separate two sections.
+Make the code readable by using spacing, both horizontal and vertical—e.g.,aligning related structures and using an empty line to separate two sections.<br />
 Make the code self-documenting by choosing descriptive (but relatively short) names for objects, types, functions, etc.
-If you need a nested section, make it a function.
+If you need a nested section, make it a function.<br />
 Make your functions short and focused on a single task.
 The old 24-line limit still applies.
-Although screen size and resolution have changed, nothing has changed in human cognition since the 1960s.
+Although screen size and resolution have changed, nothing has changed in human cognition since the 1960s.<br />
 Functions should have few parameters (four is a good upper bound).
-This does not restrict the data communicated to functions: grouping related parameters into a single object localizes object invariants, which simplifies reasoning with respect to their coherence and consistency.
+This does not restrict the data communicated to functions: grouping related parameters into a single object localizes object invariants, which simplifies reasoning with respect to their coherence and consistency.<br />
 More generally, each unit of code, from a block to a library, should have a narrow interface.
 Less communication reduces the reasoning required.
 This means that getters that return internal state are a liability—don’t ask an object for information to work with.
 Instead, ask the object to do the work with the information it already has.
-In other words, encapsulation is all—and only—about narrow interfaces.
+In other words, encapsulation is all—and only—about narrow interfaces.<br />
 In order to preserve class invariants, usage of setters should be discouraged.
-Setters tend to allow invariants that govern an object’s state to be broken.
+Setters tend to allow invariants that govern an object’s state to be broken.<br />

-# :bulb: Feynman Technique of learning
+# :bulb: Feynman Technique of learning<br />
-Choose a Concept
+Choose a Concept<br />
-Teach it to a toddler
+Teach it to a toddler<br />
-Identify the gaps and go back to the source material Review and simplify
+Identify the gaps and go back to the source material<br />
+Review and simplify<br />

-# :bulb: 6 Tips to Become Senior Developer
+# :bulb: 6 Tips to Become Senior Developer<br />
-Develop quickly - Write Correct Code
+Develop quickly - Write Correct Code<br />
-Tip 1: Code Katas
+Tip 1: Code Katas<br />
-Tip 2: Keyboard
+Tip 2: Keyboard<br />
-Find the ideal Solution
+Find the ideal Solution<br />
-Tip 3: have an algorithm and practice it
+Tip 3: have an algorithm and practice it<br />
-Tip 4: Approach Code Problem with a method
+Tip 4: Approach Code Problem with a method<br />
-Teach Others and Help Others
+Teach Others and Help Others<br />
-Tip 5: Inspire people by expressing ideas clearly
+Tip 5: Inspire people by expressing ideas clearly<br />
-Tip 6: Share what you already know.
+Tip 6: Share what you already know.<br />

-# :bulb: To Learn any code base
+# :bulb: To Learn any code base<br />
 Best Way to Learn  New Things is get involve in Code Reviews.

-# :bulb: Code Improve
+# :bulb: Code Improve<br />
-Be Declarative.
+Be Declarative.<br />
-Promote Immutability.
+Promote Immutability.<br />
-Avoid Side Effects.
+Avoid Side Effects.<br />
-Prefer expressions over  Statements.
+Prefer expressions over  Statements.<br />
-Design with Higher order functions.
+Design with Higher order functions.<br />

-# :bulb: 12 Ways To Make Code Suck Less
+# :bulb: 12 Ways To Make Code Suck Less<br />
-Reduce State & State Mutation
+Reduce State & State Mutation<br />
-Do Tactical Code Reviews
+Do Tactical Code Reviews<br />
-Give Good MeaningFul Names
+Give Good MeaningFul Names<br />
-Avoid Long Methods - Apply SLAP
+Avoid Long Methods - Apply SLAP<br />
-Comment Why, not What
+Comment Why, not What<br />
-Apply Zinsser's Principle on Writing.
+Apply Zinsser's Principle on Writing.<br />
-Prefer Clear Code Over Clever Code.
+Prefer Clear Code Over Clever Code.<br />
-Avoid Primitive Obsession.
+Avoid Primitive Obsession.<br />
-Program with Intention.
+Program with Intention.<br />
-Favor Loose Coupling
+Favor Loose Coupling<br />
-Favor High Cohesion
+Favor High Cohesion<br />
-Schedule Time to Lower Technical Debt.
+Schedule Time to Lower Technical Debt.<br />

-# :bulb: Technical Debt
+# :bulb: Technical Debt<br />
-Track technical debt and pay it back quickly.
+Track technical debt and pay it back quickly.<br />
-Write a task card or log it in issue tracking system.
+Write a task card or log it in issue tracking system.<br />

-# :bulb: Functional Progamming
+# :bulb: Functional Progamming<br />
-Astute test driven design
+Astute test driven design<br />
-Mock roles not objects
+Mock roles not objects<br />

-# :bulb: Watch Users
+# :bulb: Watch Users<br />
 Ask what would the user do?
-(You are not the user) Don't Assume
+(You are not the user)<br />
+Don't Assume<br />

-# :bulb: Automate Your Coding Standards
+# :bulb: Automate Your Coding Standards<br />
-Make sure code formatting is part of build process.
+Make sure code formatting is part of build process.<br />
-Use static code analysis tools to find specific anti patterns.
+Use static code analysis tools to find specific anti patterns.<br />
-Do not only measure test coverage, but automatically check the results.
+Do not only measure test coverage, but automatically check the results.<br />

-# :bulb: Beauty is in Simplicity
+# :bulb: Beauty is in Simplicity<br />
-Readability
-Maintainability
+Readability<br />
+Maintainability<br />
-Speed of Development
+Speed of Development<br />
-The elusive quality Of Beauty.
+The elusive quality Of Beauty.<br />
-No matter How complex the total application or system is, the individual parts have to be kept simple.
+No matter How complex the total application or system is, the individual parts have to be kept simple.<br />
-Simple objects with a single responsibility containing similarly simple, focused methods with descriptive names
+Simple objects with a single responsibility containing similarly simple, focused methods with descriptive names<br />

-# :bulb: Before You Refactor
+# :bulb: Before You Refactor<br />
-:seedling: Start by taking stock of existing code base.
+:seedling: Start by taking stock of existing code base.<br />
-:seedling: Avoid the temptation of rewriting everything
+:seedling: Avoid the temptation of rewriting everything<br />
-:seedling: Many incremental changes are better than one massive change.
+:seedling: Many incremental changes are better than one massive change.<br />
-:seedling: After each development iteration, ensure the existing tests pass.
+:seedling: After each development iteration, ensure the existing tests pass.<br />
-:seedling: Personal preferences & ego should't get in way.
+:seedling: Personal preferences & ego should't get in way.<br />
-:seedling: New Technology is insufficient reason to refactor.
+:seedling: New Technology is insufficient reason to refactor.<br />

-# :bulb: Beware the Share
+# :bulb: Beware the Share<br />
 Check your Context Only then proceed.

-# :bulb: Boy Scout Rule
+# :bulb: Boy Scout Rule<br />
-:snowflake: Always check a module in cleaner than when you checked it out.
+:snowflake: Always check a module in cleaner than when you checked it out.<br />
-:snowflake: Any code you add to the module must be clean.
+:snowflake: Any code you add to the module must be clean.<br />
-:snowflake: Improve name of the variable
+:snowflake: Improve name of the variable<br />
-:snowflake: Split One long function into smaller functions.
+:snowflake: Split One long function into smaller functions.<br />
-:snowflake: Break Circular dependency
+:snowflake: Break Circular dependency<br />
-:snowflake: Add an interface to decouple policy from detail.
+:snowflake: Add an interface to decouple policy from detail.<br />

-# :bulb: Check Your Code First Before Looking to blame others
+# :bulb: Check Your Code First Before Looking to blame others<br />
-:zap: Isolate the problem
+:zap: Isolate the problem<br />
-:zap: Stub out calls
+:zap: Stub out calls<br />
-:zap: Surround it with tests
+:zap: Surround it with tests<br />
-:zap: check calling conventions, shared libraries & version numbers
+:zap: check calling conventions, shared libraries & version numbers<br />
-:zap: Explain it to someone else
+:zap: Explain it to someone else<br />
-:zap: look out for stack corruption & variable type mismatch
+:zap: look out for stack corruption & variable type mismatch<br />
-:zap: try code on different machines, different build configurations
+:zap: try code on different machines, different build configurations<br />
-:zap: Question your own assumptions & assumptions of others.
+:zap: Question your own assumptions & assumptions of others.<br />

-# :bulb: Choose Your Tools With Care
+# :bulb: Choose Your Tools With Care<br />
 Start small by using only the tools which are absolutely necessary.

-# :bulb: Code In the launguage of the domain
+# :bulb: Code In the launguage of the domain<br />
 :straight_ruler: Add domian concepts explicit in the code.

 # :bulb: Code Layout Matters
-:pencil2: Optimizing to where to make change
+:pencil2: Optimizing to where to make change <br />
-:pencil2: Easy to scan - observe conventions about how to lay out the parts of a class within a compilation unit: constants, fields, public methods, private methods
+:pencil2: Easy to scan - observe conventions about how to lay out the parts of a class within a compilation unit: constants, fields, public methods, private methods<br />
-:pencil2: Expressive layout - Find the right names so that your code express as clearly as possible
+:pencil2: Expressive layout - Find the right names so that your code express as clearly as possible <br />
-:pencil2: Compact Format
+:pencil2: Compact Format<br />